nedelec/cytosim-2017/tutorials/tutorial1.md

     {
     }

-defines a new class of *hand*, which is an object that can bind to a fiber.
+defines a new class of *Hand*, which is an object that can bind to a fiber.
-This new *hand* is called `kinesin`, but we could have used any other name.
+This new objection is called *kinesin*, but we could have used any other name.
 For now, the space within the brackets was left blank, intentionally.
-Hence the binding rate was not defined, and since it is equal to zero by default, the kinesin that we have defined cannot bind to anything.
+Hence the binding rate was not defined, and since it is equal to zero by default, the kinesin that we have defined will not bind.
-In addition, the simulation does not contain any fiber yet.
+In addition, the simulation does not contain any fiber yet, so there is nothing it could bind to.

-An object of class Hand cannot be created directly, and must be included in another class 'single' or 'couple'.
-Here, we have defined a 'single' that contains one `kinesin`:
+An object of class *Hand* cannot be created directly, and must be included in another class: *single* or *couple*.
+Here, we define a *single* called "particle" that contains one *kinesin*:

     set single particle
     {